cbmongithub/chattr/README.md

 # Customizations

 If you need more control over the styles, you can view the chattr repo [here](https://github.com/christianbmartinez/chattr).
-Copy existing code, create new bots, expand on existing bots, etc.
+Copy existing code, create new bots, expand on existing bots, etc. The code is open source and yours to use!

 # License